 Signs of addiction replacement may include:

-• Constantly thinking about the new vice or activity
+- Constantly thinking about the new vice or activity

-• Losing sleep to participate in the new habit
+- Losing sleep to participate in the new habit

-• Difficulty at work, home, or school
+- Difficulty at work, home, or school

-• Relationship issues with family or friends
+- Relationship issues with family or friends

-• Neglecting personal hygiene or self-care
+- Neglecting personal hygiene or self-care

-• Experiencing anxiety or stress when unable to engage in the new activity
+- Experiencing anxiety or stress when unable to engage in the new activity

-Addiction Replacement Prevention and Treatment
+Milestones Wellness Center Addiction Replacement Prevention and Treatment

-Rather than focusing on the drug or activity of choice, which may change over time, the best way to prevent and treat addiction replacement is to address the underlying cause of the compulsive behavior.
+Rather than focusing on the drug or activity of choice that may change over time, the best way to prevent and treat addiction replacement is to address the underlying cause of the compulsive behavior.
 Treatment with qualified therapists can help uncover unconscious emotions or traumas that create emotional voids.
 Counselors can help patients learn how to identify triggers and addictive patterns of thought that lead to compulsions.